 The river is lined with cottonwood trees and willows and is tucked to the east of the beautiful Gore Range.
 Because the water is so cold the river fishes best from mid-day to dark.
 Anglers can expect to catch mostly brown trout, a hand full of cut-bows as well as a few rainbows and the river can be excellent with dry fly patterns later in the afternoons and evenings.
 The hatches include blue wing olives, caddis, red quills, green drakes, pmd’s, and stoneflies.
 The regulations are catch and release in Silverthorne and on the lower reaches the limit is two trout over 16 inches in length and is artificial flies and lures only.

 Tips & Other Information:

 Flows are well below their normal historic values.
 Dillon Reservoir is low, so expect for Denver Water to keep flows low all winter.
 In town, a Mysis pattern, red larva, dropped with and assortment of mayfly nymphs are your best bet right now.
 Fishing overall on the Blue River has been a disappointment as of late, as the number of trout are way down.
-Your best bet is to fish in town and sight fish to individual fish to increase your odds of hooking fish.
+Your best bet is to fish in town and sight fish to increase your odds of hooking fish.
 Anglers who are blind fishing are not enjoying much success…